 Assessing the Casualty

-When assessing the casualty, the acronym that should be used is ABC.
+When assessing the casualty, the acronym that should be used is CAB.

 Are they talking to you or is their airway blocked with blood and vomit?
 Without an adequate airway to breathe from the casualty will die.
 The state of their airway will guide your decision to remove their helmet or not.
 Do not stick your fingers inside the casualty’s mouth as you may push any obstructions further back.